Jackaljkdan/pokernow-bot/README.md

 In `src/ai/probabilisticAction.ts` you find utilities for randomly weighted actions.

+The code checks every half second if it's the bot's turn in `src/main.ts` and when it is the `getAction` function is called.

+If `getAction` throws an exception or returns a nonsensical action, the bot will check or fold.

 If you need to do or read something on the web page that I didn't code already, you should write a function in `src/ui.ts`, which contains all code interacting with the page.
 Typically you will call `document.querySelector(...)` with a css selector to get a dom element and do something with it.

+If you want to edit the popup that opens when you click the extension icon look into `src/pages`.

 Note that the extension only runs when you're on `https://www.pokernow.club`.
 If you need to run it somewhere else you need to edit `public/manifest.json` and change the following line to fit your use case: